jessiemasonx/functional-programming/README.md

 ## Research

-There so many things I could look into in the OBA API, that it was very hard for me to decide what to go with.
+There were so many things I could look into in the OBA API, that it was very hard for me to decide what to go with.

 In the beginning I just looked at all the data for a while and came up with a couple of things I could look into.
 This is what I came up with: